-- Durham Open Space and Trails Commission (1 At-Large Position) - o Advises the City Council and the Board of Commissioners on matters relating to open space preservation and trail development while involving and educating all segments of the Durham community.
-The commission has committees that meet on a monthly or as-needed basis: Trails, Matching Grants, Development Review, Community Education/Newsletter, Finance, Open Space, and Nominations. - Homeless Services Advisory Committee (1 "Corporate/Private Sector") - Advises the Durham Board of County Commissioners and the Durham City Council on the implementation of collaborative initiatives to prevent and end homelessness in Durham. - Industrial Facilities and Pollution Authority (1 At-Large Position) - Aids in the financing of industrial and manufacturing for the purpose of alleviating unemployment or raising below average manufacturing wages by financing facilities that provides job opportunities or provides better wages than those prevalent in the area. - Juvenile Crime Prevention Council (2 Positions: 1 "Youth Under Age 18," and 1 "Substance Abuse Professional" Position) - Reviews the needs of Durham juveniles who are at risk of delinquency or who have been adjudicated, undisciplined, or delinquent, review and evaluate the resources available to address those needs, develop and implement a request for proposals process, and submit a written plan of action for the expenditure of juvenile sanction and prevention funds to the Durham Board of County Commissioners.
-Members do not directly interact with any juveniles. - Nursing Home Community Advisory Committee (12 At-Large Positions) - o Responsive to the needs of nursing home residents and promotes community involvement and cooperation with nursing homes.
-Members must be County residents and have no financial interest (directly or indirectly) in a nursing home, and no immediate family of a resident can be on the committee. - Special Requirements: 6 hours of initial required official training; 1.5-6 hours required per month for committee meetings, nursing home visits and unofficial training.
+- Homeless Services Advisory Committee (1 "Corporate/Private Sector") - Advises the Durham Board of County Commissioners and the Durham City Council on the implementation of collaborative initiatives to prevent and end homelessness in Durham. - Industrial Facilities and Pollution Authority (1 At-Large Position) - Aids in the financing of industrial and manufacturing for the purpose of alleviating unemployment or raising below average manufacturing wages by financing facilities that provides job opportunities or provides better wages than those prevalent in the area. - Juvenile Crime Prevention Council (4 Positions: 1 "Citizen," 1 "Member of Business," 1 "Youth Under Age 18," and 1 "Substance Abuse Professional" Position) - Reviews the needs of Durham juveniles who are at risk of delinquency or who have been adjudicated, undisciplined, or delinquent, review and evaluate the resources available to address those needs, develop and implement a request for proposals process, and submit a written plan of action for the expenditure of juvenile sanction and prevention funds to the Durham Board of County Commissioners.
+Members do not directly interact with any juveniles. - Memorial Stadium Authority (2 At-Large Positions) - Supervises and directs the general operation of Memorial Stadium.
+It establishes policies relative to maintenance, fees, and use of the facility. - Nursing Home Community Advisory Committee (14 At-Large Positions) - o Responsive to the needs of nursing home residents and promotes community involvement and cooperation with nursing homes.
+Members must be County residents and have no financial interest (directly or indirectly) in a nursing home, and no immediate family of a resident can be on the committee.

+Special Requirements: 6 hours of initial required official training; 1.5-6 hours required per month for committee meetings, nursing home visits and unofficial training.
 Requested to participate in various community events.

-Deadline for receipt of applications: March 31, 2024 at 5:00 p.m.
+Deadline for receipt of applications: April 30, 2024 at 5:00 p.m.